Exploration. Discovery. Growth.

 - utilization management analysis

 Fellows report directly to the Chief of Hospital Operations.
-Fellowship preceptors are the Vice President of Medical Services for Tisch Hospital, the Senior Vice President of Hospital Operations at the Hospital for Joint Diseases and the Senior Vice President & Executive Hospital Director at NYU Lutheran Medical Center.
+Fellowship preceptors are the Vice President of Medical Services for Tisch Hospital, the Senior Vice President of Hospital Operations at the NYU Langone Orthopedic Hospital and the Senior Vice President & Executive Hospital Director at NYU Langone Hospital

 The Administrative Fellowship is both rotational and project-based in nature.
-The initial phase consists of rotations throughout the Medical Center designed to educate and orient Fellows to the functions and structure of the organization.
+The initial phase consists of rotations throughout NYU Langone designed to educate and orient Fellows to the functions and structure of the organization.
 Each rotation provides a link between a department’s role/function and relationship to other departments.
 These rotations will give you the opportunity to:

 - experience all operational and clinical areas, which include: finance, infection prevention and control, strategic planning, care management, regulatory, cancer institute, patient-centered care, rehabilitation, day surgery, emergency department, critical care nursing, and bed management.

-- develop a better understanding of the issues and challenges facing the Medical Center and individual departments.
+- develop a better understanding of the issues and challenges facing NYU Langone and individual departments.

 - collaborate with clinicians and researchers—many of whom are at the forefront of biomedical progress and achievement.